Christy Scott, of Gympie, Australia, signed a National Letter of Intent recently

 Meet the Griz :: 2012-13 women's tennis photo day

-The 2013-14 season is Steve Ascher's sixth year as head women's tennis coach at the University of Montana.
-Ascher, the 2012 Big Sky Conference Coach of the Year, was hired in the summer of 2008.
+The 2014-15 season is Steve Ascher's seventh year as head women's tennis coach at the University of Montana.
+The two-time Big Sky Conference Coach of the Year was hired in the summer of 2008.